Nikunjmiglani/Nikunjmiglani/README.md

 I'm a Full Stack Developer passionate about all tech.

 - 🔭 I’m currently working on: Full Stack Developement & Cybersecurity
-- 🌱 I’m currently learning: Cybersecurity and GenAi
+- 🌱 I’m currently learning: Cybersecurity and GenAI
-- 📫 How to reach me: niikkunjmiglani@gmail.com
+- 📫 How to reach me: niikkunjmiglani@gmail.com/https://www.nikunj.space

 ---